INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 so you don't need a separate index structure file)

 What we call the "index structure" consists of some top-level index information (name, description, etc.), what word-level annotations
-("properties") you want to index, what metadata fields there are and how they should be indexed, and more.
+(formerly called "properties") you want to index, what metadata fields there are and how they should be indexed, and more.

 By default, a default index structure is determined by BlackLab and the DocIndexer you're using.
 However, you can influence exactly how your index is created using a customized index structure file.
 If you specify such an index structure file when creating the